 Note that this information will not appear on the seed packet you receive.

 Please read the description as well before ordering.

 Corydalis ochotensis forms rosettes of ferny green leaves the first year, sending up flowering stems with red-marked yellow flowers the following year, from late summer into fall.
 They look best mixed among other plants, such as tall asters, that the stems can use for support; they can reach to 5 feet or more that way.
 Unsupported, they form a somewhat loose, sprawly clump to around 2 feet tall.
 Full sun to partial shade.
-This species usually acts like a biennial in my garden.
+This uncommon species usually acts like an annual or biennial in my garden.
 I’m not sure of its hardiness range, but it is but fine here in Zone 6/7.
 Be aware that it can self-sow freely.

-Collected in late September and early October 2020.
+Collected in early October 2022.
 At least 15 seeds.

 Please read the germination information as well before ordering.

 Terms and Conditions

 Only logged in customers who have purchased this product may leave a review.